 Companies like Wonder are hiring analysts to do research on various topics for them.

 Lots of the projects you get to work on will be for brands who need to find out more about whichever industry they are in.
 But there are fun projects too, like looking up locations and setting up an itinerary for a group outing or finding the best product in a certain category.

 You’ll get to work with statistics, market research, and lots of data on current trends.

-This is a great way to both use the skills you have picked up at college and develop them even further, helping you in your studies as well.
+This is a great way to use the skills you have picked up in college and develop them even further while getting paid for it.